Having arthritis can be hard to endure daily.

 The Dyad 11 from Brooks is an excellent sneaker with powerful cushioning for all-day walking or running.

 People with knee pain are especially encouraged by this sneaker’s capability to take an orthotic.
-Whether it is an over-the-counter insert or if you have been prescribed a custom orthotic or wedge by your podiatrist, having that extra room stops the top of your foot from being squished within the shoe.
+Whether it is, an over-the-counter insert or your podiatrist prescribed a custom orthotic or wedge, having that extra room stops the top of your foot from squishing within the shoe.

 Brooks Dyad 11 Blue/Navy/Beetroot 7.5